-It’s all about finding the right balance between high-value activities, like working on sales leads or brainstorming new product ideas with team members; versus lower-value activities that can be delegated to someone else (and they’ll thank you for it!).
-You’re probably not going to find that perfect balance overnight—it takes some trial and error!
+It’s all about finding the right balance between high-value activities, like working on sales leads or brainstorming new product ideas with team members, versus lower-value activities that can be delegated to someone else (and they’ll thank you for it!).
+You’ll probably not find that perfect balance overnight—it takes some trial and error!
 But once you get there, your business will be better off.

 Hire a Virtual Assistant

 Hiring a virtual assistant can be expensive, but it’s also an investment in time that will save you money.
 Instead of wasting time handling administrative tasks that aren’t core to your business, you’ll be able to focus on what matters: growing your business and making more money.

 Hiring a virtual assistant means delegating these menial tasks so that YOU won’t have to do them anymore!
 Your new virtual assistant will help organize your schedule, coordinate meetings with clients and suppliers, manage social media accounts (including scheduling posts), process invoices, and pay bills—you name it!
 With their assistance at all times via email or phone call (or even video chat), there’s no reason any small task should take up too much of your valuable time.

 Use this guide to learn how to identify and eliminate the top time wasters in your business.

 This guide is a helpful tool for entrepreneurs, as it will help you to stop wasting time and focus on the most critical tasks.